lnbits/lnbits/docs/guide/wallets.md

 ### Blink

 For the invoice to work you must have a publicly accessible URL in your LNbits.
 No manual webhook setting is necessary.
-You can generate an Blink.sv access token here: https://www.blink.sv/en/api
+You can generate a Blink API key after logging in or creating a new Blink account at: https://dashboard.blink.sv.
+For more info visit: https://dev.blink.sv/api/auth#create-an-api-key```

 - `LNBITS_BACKEND_WALLET_CLASS`: **BlinkWallet**
 - `BLINK_API_ENDPOINT`: https://api.blink.sv/graphql